sebastian-sampayo/Extended-Kalman-Filter-Project-Udacity/README.md

   - ground_truth_package.h : Class for ground truth values.

 ## Application dependencies
+To build the program there are some applications you have to install on your computer

 * cmake >= 3.5
  * All OSes: [click here for installation instructions](https://cmake.org/install/)